Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 What not to eat in the evening after adhan

-• Rejection of carnal passions
+• Refusal of carnal passions

 • Self improvement